-What can you do with one day to visit Natchez, Mississippi?
-See how we packed in a full day of activities while visiting this quaint historic town!
+Wondering what you can do with one day to visit Natchez, Mississippi?
+This quaint historic town offers a rich blend of history, culture, and Southern charm.
+Here’s how we packed a full day of activities into our visit to Natchez.

 The Most Important Meal of the Day

-Start the day with fresh doughnuts and coffee from The Donut Shop.
-The staff were very friendly, and the doughnuts were excellent (the maple bacon and the maple glazed peanut butter were family faves)!
+Kick off your day with fresh doughnuts and coffee from The Donut Shop.
+The staff are very friendly, and the doughnuts are excellent (the maple bacon and the maple glazed peanut butter were family faves)!
 We also heard from some of the locals that they have awesome burgers at lunchtime.

 Visit Natchez National Historical Park

-Start at the Natchez Visitor Center for itinerary ideas, ticket information, exhibits, and gift shop.
-There was also a National Park Services stamp and cancellation station located within the gift shop.
-Fort Rosalie and Melrose Estate are sites located within the National Historical Park.
+Start at the Natchez Visitor Center for itinerary ideas, ticket information, exhibits, and a gift shop.
+You can also find a National Park Services passport stamp station located within the gift shop.
+Fort Rosalie and Melrose Estate are both part of the National Historical Park.

-Melrose Estate is a short drive from the visitor center.
-Guided tours of the house are offered with ticket purchase or you can take a self-guided tour of the estate grounds and other structures on the property at no cost.
+Melrose Estate is just a short drive from the visitor center.
+Guided tours of the house are offered with ticket purchase.
+You can also take a self-guided tour of the estate grounds and other structures on the property at no cost.
 We visited in early spring where the trees and flowers were just starting to bloom; it was a beautiful day!

 Lunch at Biscuits and Blues

 Biscuits and Blues is a casual restaurant located in a historic building on Main Street.
-After a 6-month trip out west, we were looking forward to local southern fare and sweet tea!
+After a six-month trip out to west coast, we were looking forward to local southern fare and sweet tea!
 We enjoyed fried catfish, oyster po’boy, and ‘mini muffalettos’.
 All were fabulous!
 We also highly recommend the Natchez Beignet for dessert; it was filled with vanilla ice cream and covered in pecan-praline sauce, yum!

 Downtown Natchez Historic Homes

-Drive through Natchez to see beautiful antebellum mansions and historic homes located throughout the town.
-You can even purchase tickets to tour museum homes (such as Rosalie, Stanton Hall, Auburn, and Longwood) as well as many select private homes.
+Drive through Natchez to admire beautiful antebellum mansions and historic homes scattered throughout the town.
+You can also purchase tickets to tour museum homes like Rosalie, Stanton Hall, Auburn, and Longwood, as well as many select private homes.

 Natchez Walking Trails

-Check out our other favorite destinations we have been to on our journey!
+Check out our other favorite destinations we have visited along our journey!